ianushkasharma/multi-source-candidate-transformer/README.md

 ## Performance

-All steps run in linear time relative to input size:
-- Parsing: O(n) per resume/CSV row
+Assuming profiles are indexed by email using a hash map:

+- Resume parsing: O(L), where L = resume text length
+- CSV parsing: O(n), where n = number of rows
-- Merge: O(n) across profiles
+- Merge: O(n) expected time (hash-map lookup by email)
 - Projection: O(f) per profile, where f = number of configured fields
-- Memory: O(n) — profiles held in memory, no streaming required at reasonable scale
+- Memory: O(n) — profiles held in memory; no streaming required at the intended assignment scale

 ---